-A CPE Name is a URI [2] with each name starting with the prefix (the URI scheme name) "cpe:".
-Note that the scheme "cpe:" is not registered as an official URI scheme with IANA.
+A CPE Name is a percent-encoded URI [2] with each name starting with the prefix (the URI scheme name) "cpe:".
+Note that the scheme "cpe:" is not registered as an official URI scheme with IANA.1

-Each platform can be broken down into three distinct parts.
+Each platform can be broken down into many distinct parts.
 A CPE Name specifies a single part and is used to identify any platform that matches the description of that part.
-The three distinct parts are:
+The distinct parts are: